discentem/discentem/README.md

 ### Hi there, I'm BK 👋

-I am Client Platform Engineer managing macOS, Windows, and ChromeOS endpoints 💻
+I am a Client Platform Engineer managing macOS, Windows, and ChromeOS endpoints 💻

 I like to write golang, utilize configuration management, and contribute open-source.